National Program Deadlines

 View important upcoming and ongoing national USDA program deadlines.
 Note that this list does not include every deadline, and only includes federal deadlines.
 Check with your local USDA Service Center to learn about all available programs, and programs that have local or state level deadlines.

-USDA’s Farm Service Agency (FSA) will accept applications for the Pandemic Livestock Indemnity Program (PLIP) from July 20 to September 17, 2021.
+USDA’s Farm Service Agency (FSA) will accept applications for the Pandemic Livestock Indemnity Program (PLIP) from July 20 to October 12, 2021.
+FSA extended the original signup deadline, which was September 17, 2021.
 PLIP will provide relief to chicken, turkey, and swine producers who suffered losses during the pandemic due to insufficient access to processing.
 PLIP, part of USDA’s Pandemic Assistance for Producers initiative, will provide assistance for those losses and the cost of depopulation and disposal of the animals.

 USDA’s Farm Service Agency (FSA) will accept applications for the Pandemic Assistance for Timber Harvesters and Haulers program (PATHH) from July 22 to October 15, 2021.
 PATHH will provide relief to timber harvesting and timber hauling businesses that experienced losses in 2020 due to COVID-19.
 PATHH is part of USDA’s Pandemic Assistance for Producers initiative.